Join the team

 What is work/life balance like at Oso?

 Oso is a startup.
 Effort matters a lot at this stage, so the company doesn't operate 9-5.
 We don't have a big brand, large team or war chest.
 What we have is our ability to focus, set big goals and out-ship everyone else.
 So we work hard and we wouldn't want to hide this reality from candidates.
-For everyone on the team this comes from a personal ambition and investment in what we're doing, and if you're curious about this, feel free to reach out to anyone on the team directly.

 How do you think about diversity, equity and inclusion?